clojure-doc/clojure-doc.github.io/content/md/articles/language/interop.md

   (. pt y))  ; ⇒ 10
 ```

-and just like with instance methods, it is much more common to see the following version:
+and just like with instance methods, it is more common to see the following version:

 ``` clojure
 (import java.awt.Point)